SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>91.
 Grimoire of the Invisible Light</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Academic treatise.
 Glows in the dark.*
 - You can force radiation onto crystal, glass, liquid or gas, making it scintillate and emit light as a candle as long as you touch it.
 - Each time you would get a Doom Point, you can [mutate](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html) instead.
-You explode if you have more mutations than your Constitution.
+Mutations take inventory slots, making you drop objects if your inventory is full.
+You explode if you have more mutations than inventory slots.
 - Each time you study this book, you can remove or reroll 2 mutations off yourself or another.
 - Roll 1D4, you gain the following spell: 1.
 [Excitation](/2020/11/13/excitation/), 2.
 [Exhaust](/2020/11/13/exhaust/), 3.
 [Isotope Tag](/2020/11/13/isotope-tag/), 4.
-[Photomultiplication](/2020/11/13/photomultiplication/)
+[Radiance](/2020/11/13/photomultiplication/)
 ###### *From Unlawful Games's [Radiomancer](http://unlawfulgames.blogspot.com/2018/08/osr-radiomancer.html)!*
 </details>